-- 24.3 Dental Coverage: The City shall provide a dental care program for employees who are not excluded from such benefit by Chapter 4.04.120 of the Berkeley Municipal Code (Personnel Ordinance) which is attached hereto as Exhibit B (City of Berkeley Municipal Code Chapter 4.04.120) and made a part hereof.
+24.3 Dental Coverage:

+The City shall provide a dental care program for employees who are not excluded from such benefit by Chapter 4.04.120 of the Berkeley Municipal Code (Personnel Ordinance) which is attached hereto as Exhibit B (City of Berkeley Municipal Code Chapter 4.04.120) and made a part hereof.
 The present level of benefits under the Dental Program shall be maintained at City expense for the duration of this Memorandum.
-Dental benefits are extended to full-time employees, spouse of the employee or domestic partner, and IRS dependents up to age 24. - 24.3.1 Effective January 1, 1995, the annual maximum dental benefit will be increased to \$2000 per year, and the lifetime maximum orthodontia benefit shall be increased to \$2000.
+Dental benefits are extended to full-time employees, spouse of the employee or domestic partner, and IRS dependents up to age 26.

-- 24.3.2 Effective January 1, 2000, the dental plan is improved from 90% coverage to 100% coverage. - 24.3.3 Effective January 1, 2003, the annual maximum dental benefit will be increased to \$4000 per year, the lifetime maximum orthodontia benefit will be increased to \$4000, and the annual cleanings will be increased from two (2) to four (4). - 24.4 Vision Coverage: Effective January 1, 2003, the City shall provide a Vision Care Program for employees covered by this Agreement.
-The annual maximums for this benefit are as follows:
+24.3.1 Effective January 1, 2000, the dental plan is improved from 90% coverage to 100% coverage.

+24.3.2 Effective January 1, 2003, the annual maximum dental benefit will be increased to \$4000 per year, the lifetime maximum orthodontia benefit will be increased to \$4000, and the annual cleanings will be increased from two (2) to four (4).
+Effective January 1, 2016, the number of annual cleanings will be decreased from four (4) to three (3).